protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### getUnclaimedRewardsMember
-Queries the amount of unclaimed rewards for the pool member in a given epoch and feeHandler
+Queries the amount of unclaimed rewards for the pool member in a given epoch and a FeeHandler.

 Return 0 when:
-- PoolMaster has not called claimRewardMaster
+- PoolMaster has not called the claimRewardMaster
-- PoolMember has previously claimed reward for the epoch
+- PoolMember has previously claimed a reward for the epoch
 - PoolMember has not stake for the epoch
 - PoolMember has not delegated it stake to this contract for the epoch